Hong Kong 'Occupy' leaders surrender as pro-democracy protests appear to wither

 Pro-democracy media mogul Jimmy Lai said the students should withdraw.
 "If (the protest) keeps dragging on, it will wear down their willpower, which is exactly what Beijing wants," he told reporters.

-Authorities cleared protesters from the working-class district of Mong Kok across the harbor last week, triggering running battles as students tried to regroup.
+Authorities cleared protesters from the working-class district of Mong Kok across the harbour last week, triggering running battles as students tried to regroup.

 A small group remains camped out in the busy shopping district of Causeway Bay, but the bulk are in nearby Admiralty where students have erected a makeshift village.